geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 This will show you just the first five images so you can preview the collection.
 You can see the collection ID, the bands, the features, which are the images in the collection and the properties, which is the metadata.

+*Note: The developers are always adding great new functionalities to the GUI so we don't have to code.
+As a result, sometimes there will be a point-and-click method to do something that can also be accomplished by writing a line or two of code.
+The 'import' function is a great example of this because you can import a collection using either the "Import" button on the metadata or the 'ImageCollection' command written in JavaScript.
+Same thing, two ways.*

 #### Selecting a study area using Geometry Tools

 The geometry drawing tools located on the upper left side of the map viewer can be used to manually create points, line or polygons.
 We are now going to define a study area using a point we select on the map.
 We will use the **Geometry Tools** to create that point.